 The use of measures that allow stormwater to be stored on site and slowly infiltrated into the ground, transpirated by plants, or evaporated into the atmosphere, instead of immediately being transported through pipes, drains, and water treatment systems to water bodies or manufactured flood containment systems.
 Green stormwater infrastructure includes elements such as rain barrels, rain gardens, bioswales, permeable pavement, planting strips, tree lawns, and green roofs.

 Historic Property

 A district, site, building, structure or object significant in American history, architecture, engineering, archeology or culture at the national, state, or local level.

-Metrics for measuring progress toward implementing goals and/or policies.
+Desired outcomes from the implementation of goals and/or policies.

 Placemaking